Updated on December 22, 2016; January 24, 2021.

 4. Scribd.com: PDF document storage and sharing; and sales of documents and ebooks.
 Free.

 5. SmashWords.com: excellent place to get involved with publishing ebooks.
 Smashwords is an ebook publishing and distribution platform for ebook authors, publishers and readers.
 We offer multi-format, DRM-free ebooks, ready for immediate sampling and purchase, and readable on any e-reading device.

 6. Amazon.com Advantage Program For Books: the largest and most important internet retail sales book site.
-You are going to spend a lot of time learning about Amazon.
+You’re going to spend a lot of time learning about Amazon.